Ethan-Shapiro/DSC-180A/README.md

 - **depth**: The number of layers in the model
 - **act**: The activation function to use

 There are also other portions of configuration that are specific to the dataset being trained.
 Different dataset loaders require different parameters.
 For example, for the CelebA dataset we will need to specify the feature index that we want to train on.
 More specific details about each dataset loading function can be found in the `dataset.py`.
-The main training regiment can be found below.
+Which feature corresponding to what index can be determined from the file named `CelebA Feature Index Mapping.txt` The main training regiment can be found below.

 ```
 NUM_CLASSES = 2